 Intelligent people have an innate passion for learning.
-They’re less self-conscious, and don’t feel ashamed and embarrassed when they see an opportunity to learn something new.
-As Jim Winer writer, intelligent people “are not afraid to say: ‘I don’t know.’
+They’re less self-conscious and don’t feel ashamed and embarrassed when they see an opportunity to learn something new.
+As Jim Winer writes, intelligent people “are not afraid to say: ‘I don’t know.’
 If they don’t know it, they can learn it.”
 This observation is backup up in a classic paper Unskilled and unaware of it by Justin Kruger and David Dunning.
 According to the Dunning-Kruger effect, smart people realize they’re not very good and try to do better.
 On the other hand, stupid people think they’re good at whatever it is, and don’t try to get better and they don’t get any better either.

 You are unable to follow basic logic

 In a lake, there is a patch of lily pads.
 Every day, the patch doubles in size.
 If it takes 48 days for the patch to cover the entire lake, how long would it take for the patch to cover half the lake?

 Your first response is probably to take a shortcut and divide the final answer by half.
 That’s wrong!
 The correct answer is 47 days.

 When stupid people face an uncertain situation, they don’t carefully access the information.
 Instead, they make a decision based on a list of mental shortcuts, which often leads them to make foolish decisions.
 Often, we expose intuitive thinking to confidence and extreme predictions.

 You doubt your ability to learn unconventional methods